rustyinfinity/NHdownloader/README.md

 ✅ This is my second release of this code Fixed all above problems and also added more websites !

+✅ Added Bulk Downloading

-Bulk Downloading  and adding omegascans will be my next priority for the next release !
+Adding omegascans and Manhawa websites will be my next priority for the next release ! with parallel downloading !

 And If got any Ideas or Issues feel free to Pull a request !
 I have not done alot of testing so there will be issues which I don't know pls report them if you find any  Thanks !